railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 .. index::
    pair: cost; allocation

-In daily use it is useful to mark the analytic account on each purchase invoice.
+In daily use, it is useful to mark the analytic account on each purchase invoice.
 The analytic account is the one to which the costs of that purchase should be allocated.
-When the invoice is approved it will automatically generate the entries for both the general and the corresponding analytic accounts.
-So, for each entry on the general accounts there is at least one analytic entry that allocates costs to the department that incurred them.
+When the invoice is approved, it will automatically generate the entries for both the general and the corresponding analytic accounts.
+So, for each entry on the general accounts, there is at least one analytic entry that allocates costs to the department that incurred them.

 Here is a possible breakdown of some general accounting entries for the example above, allocated to